Q: How much do you charge to help me?

 Q: How much does Part A cost?

 A: For most Americans, Part A of Medicare is premium-free by virtue of taxes paid during working years.
 If you worked at least 40 quarters (10 years) and paid taxes during that time, you should not have a premium for Part A. However, if you did not work at least 40 quarters, there may be a premium.
-For example, if you worked less than 40 quarters but more than 30, your monthly premium would be $252.
-Less than 30 quarters and the monthly premium would be $458.
-If you have questions, call us!
+The amount of the premium, if any, will depend on how many quarters you worked.
+For more information, contact SSA.gov.

 Q: Will I have to change Doctors?

-A: We know your DRs are important to you!
-Our goal is to find a plan that your DR accepts so you do not have to change.
+A: No!
+We know your Drs are important to you!
+In fact, so are hospitals and pharmacies.
+Our goal is to find a plan that your Dr, hospital, and pharmacy accepts so you do not have to change.

 Q: How can a Medicare Advantage plan premium be $0 and be any good?